Record Storage: Selecting the Best Services to Meet Business Needs

 Additional Resources

-With the sheer volume of records needing storage, companies dedicated solely to providing secure offsite document storage are now catering their services to businesses—helping the modern business manage the paper documents they must retain while still providing innovative solutions to the frustrations that in-house record storage strategies can present.
+With the sheer volume of records needing storage, companies dedicated solely to providing secure offsite document storage are now catering their services to businesses.
+It helps modern businesses manage the paper documents they must retain while still providing innovative solutions to the frustrations that in-house record storage strategies can present.

-Today the record storage landscape is optimized to suit the needs of business, with options such as offsite record storage facilities or other services like a DMS offering all the security and space-saving benefits needed to meet the needs of industries like accounting, architecture, and government—which rely on a well-organized and readily-accessible inventory of documents.
+Today, the business records storage landscape is optimized to suit the needs of businesses.
+Options such as offsite record storage facilities or other services like a DMS offer all the security and space-saving benefits.
+They meet the needs of industries like accounting, architecture, and government.
+These industries rely on a well-organized and readily accessible inventory of documents.

-When it comes to storing these paper records, there are two essential options businesses have for going about this—either outsourcing their storage needs to an offsite storage facility, or simply managing them in-house in either filing cabinets or dedicated record storage rooms.
+When it comes to storing these paper records, there are two essential options businesses have for going about this.
+They can outsource their storage needs to an offsite storage facility.
+Or, simply managing them in-house in either filing cabinets or dedicated record storage rooms.

-While an in-house storage strategy entails dedicating space to store documents and potentially opens the possibility of an employee abusing their access privileges or an environmental hazard damaging records, outsourcing the storage of these documents to a secure offsite facility provides a solution to all these issues.
+An in-house storage strategy entails dedicating space to store documents.
+Additionally, it potentially opens the possibility of an employee abusing their access privileges or an environmental hazard damaging records.
+Outsourcing these documents to a secure offsite facility provides a solution to all these issues.

-To provide a clearer idea of the differences between offsite record storage facilities and in-house storage, as well as how utilizing outsourced storage services can provide benefits to a business that onsite storage cannot, the following is a breakdown of the advantages as well as potential drawbacks of the service:
+We want to provide a clearer idea of the differences between offsite record storage facilities and in-house storage.
+Additionally, we’ll tell how utilizing outsourced storage services can provide benefits that onsite storage cannot.

 • Working With a Single Copy – When it comes to documents frequently updated or needed by multiple people, it can become difficult to share paper files.
 On top of this, if records are requested, copied, and updated, how can you be sure the most current document is re-filed?